MareezAdell/DataPrepKit/Own PyCaret/readme.md

 - Upload your dataset
 - Select a target variable
 - Perform EDA
--Train and evaluate machine learning models.
+- Train and evaluate machine learning models.